AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 - Fix `create_gdal_batchfile.py` (see Readme)
   - build from columns in metadata and files in `WD\CurrentGeoPDF` folder
 - Fix `add_rasters_to_mosaics.py` (see Readme)

-- Test all the scripts with Python 2 and 3 (Repo should not change)
+- Test the 3 scripts above with Python 2 and 3 (other scripts have been tested)